damballa/parkour/doc/reducers-vs-seqs.md

   collection value.
 Most functions which need to perform multiple partial reduces over user-level partitionings of the input tuples will need to use lazy sequences.
+- Single-pass only.
+Although generally not advisable anyway, Parkour’s `reduce` for MapReduce task input does provide no means for reducing multiple times over the collection.
+As per the backing Hadoop implementation, reduction mutates the input tuple stream, consuming tuples as they are processed.
+  Subsequent reduction of a fully-reduced input will act as if reducing an empty collection.

 I believe the weight of the trade-offs supports using reducers whenever possible, but lazy sequences are available when not.